informative

 Ethics and professionalism are being influenced by many factors in today’s global environment.
 Consider some of these factors, along with areas of commonality amongst the legal ethics rules from a sampling of jurisdictions.

-Originally presented at: Jun 2015 International Upstream Energy
+Originally presented: Jun 2015 International Upstream Energy

 Arnold J. Johnson,